vendidero/woocommerce-germanized/readme.txt

 Furthermore you may attach legally relevant pages (e.g. Terms & Conditions) as PDF documents to specific WooCommerce emails instead of using plain text.

-= Add shipments to WooCommerce orders =
-Germanized adds a new abstraction layer to WooCommerce to make it easier for you to send your parcels to your customers.
-With Germanized you'll be able to generate (multiple) shipments to an order.
+= Professional shipping, returns and fulfillment solution for WooCommerce = Install our plugin [Shiptastic for WooCommerce](https://wordpress.org/plugins/shiptastic-for-woocommerce/) to improve shipping, returns and fulfillments in WooCommerce.
-You can then manage your shipments and it's statuses independently from your orders.
+Manage your shipments and it's statuses independently of your orders.
 Let your customers receive a notification email as soon as a shipment has been marked as shipped including tracking information from a built-in or manually added shipping provider.
-Learn more about our [Shipments for WooCommerce](https://vendidero.de/woocommerce-germanized/features#shipments "Shipments for WooCommerce") integration and find out how to automate your shipping process.

 = Handle returns with ease =
 Managing returns can be a time-consuming challenge.
-By using Germanized you might let your customers create return requests through their customer panel.
+By using Shiptastic for WooCommerce you might let your customers create return requests through their customer panel.
 All you need to do is confirm the request through your return dashboard and your customers will receive an email containing further steps on how to return their product(s).
-In case you are using our DHL integration you might as well (automatically) create a label to the return which will be attached to the email sent to the customer.
+In case you are using one of our built-in carrier integration you might as well (automatically) create a label to the return which will be attached to the email sent to the customer.
+Perfectly integrated with the new withdrawal button in Germanized.

-= Post, DHL, UPS, DPD (Pro) and GLS (Pro) Integration = With the help of our Post, DHL, UPS, DPD (Pro) and GLS (Pro) integration you can easily create labels for your shipments and add tracking information to the notification emails.
-Furthermore you can offer DHL preferred delivery services to your customers including shipping to Packstation or choosing a drop-off location and/or day within the checkout.
+= Deutsche Post, DHL, UPS, DPD (Pro) and GLS (Pro) Integration = With the help of our Deutsche Post, DHL, UPS, DPD (Pro) and GLS (Pro) integration you can easily create labels to shipments and add tracking information to notification emails.
+Offer preferred delivery services to your customers including shipping to Packstation and/or pickup locations or choosing a drop-off location within the checkout.
-You can even let your shipments and labels be generated automatically by Germanized to avoid further manual work.
-[Learn more](https://vendidero.de/doc/woocommerce-germanized/versanddienstleister-verwalten "Shipping Provider for WooCommerce") about how our shipping provider integrations work.
+You can even automate the whole label process to avoid further manual work.
+[Learn more](https://vendidero.de/doc/woocommerce-germanized/versanddienstleister-verwalten "Shipping Provider for WooCommerce") about the way our shipping provider integrations work.

 = Extended One Stop Shop compliance =
 With a little help from our [One Stop Shop compliance plugin for WooCommerce](https://wordpress.org/plugins/one-stop-shop-woocommerce/) you'll handle the new EU VAT regulations with ease.
 Generate new VAT reports for different time frames and let the plugin